Si Votha: Descendants

 His descendants from his daughter Princess Rathvothea ANG live nowadays in France under the name of Yosvara family tree.
-Yosvara Daradevy, his great-great-granddaughter, was a member of the FUNCIPEC party and worked in the Cabinet of Prime Minister Samdech Kompreah Norodom Ranaridh from 1994 to 1997 in International Cooperation section.
+Yosvara Daradevy, his great-great-granddaughter, was a member of the FUNCIPEC party and worked in the Cabinet of Prime Minister Samdech Kompreah Norodom Ranariddh from 1994 to 1997 in International Cooperation section.
 Following the 1997 coup d'état, she returned to France and led her life as a teacher.

 Prince Damrong Rajanubhab of Thailand said when he was ordained as a samanera (Buddhist novice) at Wat Bowonniwet, Si Votha was one of his teachers.
 When Si Votha lived at Wang Chao Khamen (Palace of Khmer princes) in Bangkok, he has only son named Ditsawong (ดิศวงศ์, also called Praditthawong ประดิษฐวงษ in a letter of Si Votha to Phraya Si Sahathep).

 Ditsawong (died in 1903) and his family lived under the patronage of Damrong Rajanubhab.
 He has five children from two wives as follows: